joey-melo/utils/fix-display/README.md

 # Fix Display - Auto Display Resolution Fixer

-Auto Display Resolution Fixer

-This tool monitors your display resolution on Kali Linux (and probably other Linux distros, but not tested) and automatically resets it to the recommended resolution if it changes.
+This tool monitors your display resolution on Kali Linux and automatically resets it to the recommended resolution if it changes.

 ## Installation